Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

-To decorrelate the time steps of training pairs in a batch and shorten training time, we employ a buffer throughout training to store training pairs similar to~\cite{gca}.
-The detailed training process is described in \Algref{alg:brickassemblytrain} of the appendix.
+To decorrelate the time steps of training pairs in a batch and shorten training time, we use a buffer throughout training to store training pairs similar to the work~\citep{gca}.
+The detailed process is described in \Algref{alg:brickassemblytrain}.